ezraroi/Human-AI-Collab/reflective-prompting.md

 **Operations:**
 - **Goal articulation** – What am I actually trying to do?
 What would count as a real shift?
 - **Resource inventory** – Gather notes, past Journal entries, prior documents, constraints.
-- **Strengths & delegation boundaries** – Clarify: What do *I* own (judgment, meaning, narrative)?
-What can be delegated to AI (enumeration, editing, code, formatting)?
+- **Idiom & delegation boundaries** – Clarify your cognitive style/strengths and what you own (judgment, meaning, narrative) vs. what can be delegated to AI (enumeration, editing, code, formatting).

 **Cognitive role:**
 - Builds a **holding environment** before asking AI anything.